Search and apply for our courses on the .gov website: University of Cambridge (C05)

 Izzi:

-'The course is structured so that trainees gradually take on more time and responsibility in school placements, alongside theoretical learning and pedagogical skill-sharing in university settings.
+'The course is structured so that PGCE students gradually take on more time and responsibility in school placements, alongside theoretical learning and pedagogical skill-sharing in university settings.
 Placements are in two contrasting schools (regarding pupil demographic, school ethos and location), one throughout Michaelmas and one throughout Lent/Easter terms.
-In school, each trainee is attached to a mentor in their department who meets with them weekly, sets targets, and gives feedback and support.
+In school, each PGCE student is attached to a mentor in their department who meets with them weekly, sets targets, and gives feedback and support.
 I was very well supported by my school mentors throughout, ensuring that I felt assured but was constantly challenged, leading me from nervously delivering a 5-minute activity to confidently taking responsibility for several classes for full terms.
-Whilst on longer blocks of school placement, the university PGCE staff were always on hand for extra support and advice too, which made the whole process much , more smooth and academically well-rounded.'
+Whilst on longer blocks of school placement, the university PGCE staff were always on hand for extra support and advice too, which made the whole process much more smooth and academically well-rounded.'

 Advice for applicants